Landlord Tenant

 Do I need an attorney in Texas to evict a tenant?

 No, you do not need a lawyer to evict a tenant in Texas.
-However, unless you are well versed in the Rules of Civil Procedure and comfortable in court, it is recommended you hire a Texas Eviction Attorney.
+However, unless you are well versed in the Rules of Civil Procedure and comfortable in court, it is recommended you hire a Texas landlord tenant lawyer.
 Representing yourself could lead to significant delays in removing the tenant and therefore, lost profits and possible damage to your property.
+A landlord tenant attorney in Dallas can help navigate the eviction process.

 Texas Landlord Attorney